Dams that do not require a licence include:

 Harvestable right dams

-Rural landholders in NSW can build farm dams on minor streams that capture up to 10 per cent of the average regional rainfall run-off for their property without requiring a licence in the Central and Eastern Divisions, and up to 100 per cent in the Western Division, and takes into account local evaporation rates and rainfall periods.
+Rural landholders in NSW can build dams on minor streams that capture up to 10 per cent of the average regional rainfall run-off for their property without requiring a licence in the Central and Eastern Divisions, and up to 100 per cent in the Western Division.

-Maximum harvestable right dam capacity is the total dam capacity allowed under the harvestable right for your property.
-The Harvestable Rights Orders are published on the NSW Government Gazette 40 dated 31 March 2006 (pages 1628 to 1631)
+The maximum harvestable right dam capacity is the total dam capacity allowed under the harvestable right for your property and takes into account rainfall and variations in rainfall pattern.
+The Harvestable Rights Orders are published in the NSW Government Gazette 40 dated 31 March 2006 (pages 1628 to 1631) (PDF 259.84 KB).

 Maximum harvestable right calculator